halfik/elegant/README.md

 ## Events
     ni.elegant.mapper.search - event is fired in DbMapper in search method.
 You can use it to modify search query object.

+## Important
+There is the requirement for naming foreign keys.
+If you wont meet this requirement - relations won't work.
+In example if you have patient_data table where you have foreign key from patient table it has to be named: patient__id (related: table_name + __ + field_name)

 ## Documentation

 In docs folder you can find more documentation about package.